ChinaKnowledge.de -

 Oct 3, 2012 © Ulrich Theobald

-The Shenyiji is included in the collection Baishi jizhuan 稗史集傳 as well as in Lu Xun's 魯迅 Gu xiaoshuo gouchen 古小說鉤沉, where 8 fragments are assembled, three of which seen to be relatively complete stories.
+Fragment colletions of the Shenyiji are included in the collection Baishi jizhuan 稗史集傳 as well as in Lu Xun's 魯迅 (1881-1936) Gu xiaoshuo gouchen 古小說鉤沉, where 8 fragments are assembled, three of which seem to be relatively complete stories.